top of page

 Term: The shorter the mortgage term the more likely you are to be offered a lower amount of mortgage.

-Mastering Mortgage Affordability, The Importance of Credit Score
+How to Master Mortgage Affordability, The Importance of Credit Score

 Your credit score is a crucial part of your financial profile.
 It's a number that reflects your creditworthiness based on your credit history.
 Lenders use it to assess your future behaviour before approving your mortgage application.
 A high credit score improves your chances of approval and can get you better terms.
 It shows lenders that you're responsible with your finances, lowering the risk.
 This can lead to lower interest rates, saving you money over time.